shieldfy-archive/shieldfy-php-client/README.md

 ]);
 ```

-## Configurations
+## Configuration

-For more information about configurations and usage, refer to the official documentation [docs.shieldfy.io](https://docs.shieldfy.io)
+For more information about configurations and usage, refer to the official documentation at [docs.shieldfy.io](https://docs.shieldfy.io).

 ## Contributing